FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 These applications explore using a ZumLink to read Modbus data from a Serial Base, transmitting the data to a different radio, and charting it on the receiving radio.

-They both follow the same HardWare Setup which can be found below.
+Both Python and Node-RED follow the **same HardWare Setup which can be found below.**

 For each demo there are three moving parts.